-- Wash your vehicle. - Drain the coolant. - Lubricate the drive chain. - Place your vehicle on an optional workstand or equivalent to raise both tires off the ground. - Relieve the fuel pressure and drain the fuel from the fuel tank into an approved gasoline container. - Remove the battery (≥ P. 58) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area. - Stuff a rag into the muffler outlet.
-Then tie a plastic bag over the end of the muffler to prevent moisture from entering.
+- Wash your vehicle. - Drain the coolant. - Lubricate the drive chain. - Place your vehicle on an optional workstand or equivalent to raise both tires off the ground. - Relieve the fuel pressure and drain the fuel from the fuel tank into an approved gasoline container. - Remove the battery (P. 57) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area. - ► If you leave the battery in place, disconnect the negative terminal to prevent discharge. - Stuff a rag into the muffler outlet.
+Then, tie a plastic bag over the end of the muffler to prevent moisture from entering.